A Single Catholic Parish

 EVERYBODY in the Upper Peninsula

 Through all of this, the Board of Directors, management, and staff of Embers Credit Union remain thankful that their founder, Monsignor McKevitt, had a vision.
-They hold it as an enormous responsibility and privilege to carry that vision forward as Embers Credit Union continues to deliver the best service and value to their membership.Go to main navigation
+They hold it as an enormous responsibility and privilege to carry that vision forward as Embers Credit Union continues to deliver the best service and value to our membership.Go to main navigation